 What to Look for in a Black Diamond Ring

-• What are some details to look for when selecting a black diamond engagement ring?
+• How can shoppers tell if a black diamond is high quality?
 “I would encourage the buyer to ask for a Colored Diamond Report from the Gemology Institute of America (GIA).
 When making a large jewelry purchase (like an engagement ring), I always advise my clients to ask for GIA reports for their center stones (or any diamond larger than .5ct) to verify its characteristics and ensure its quality," Jay says.
 While some black diamonds are naturally black, many are often gray and treated to change the stone to a dark black color.
 "A GIA report will explain whether the diamond has been treated to enhance the color (lowering the value) or is natural (increasing the value).”

 • How much should a customer expect to pay for a black diamond?
-“Treated black diamonds are less expensive than natural black diamonds, and more common—half price or even less," Jay says.
-"If a colorless diamond is $8000/carat, then you can expect a black diamond to be $4000/carat…or less."
+“Treated black diamonds are less expensive than natural black diamonds and more common—half-price or even less," Jay says.
+"If a colorless diamond is $8,000 per carat, then you can expect a black diamond to be $4000 per carat … or less."

 • What are some suggested settings for a black diamond?
 “You can set your black diamond in any manner you like," says Jay.
 "Before you think about setting, you should consider what your budget is for your ring.
 This number will dictate both your carat size and setting.”

 • What metals pair well with a black diamond?
 “I love black diamonds set in white gold or platinum—the contrast of the colors really makes them pop,” Jay says.

 How to Care for a Black Diamond Ring

 “Black diamonds do not require as much cleaning as colorless or fancy colored diamonds,” Jay says.
 Their color is “naturally metallic in nature so they will continue to sparkle even with wear.”